Skip to main content

 What happens to the ERA now?

-• As per Article V of the Constitution, which establishes the amendment process, an amendment becomes part of the Constitution when it has been ratified by ¾ of the state legislatures.
+• As per Article V of the Constitution, which establishes the amendment process, an amendment becomes part of the Constitution when it is passed by 2/3 of both chambers of Congress and ratified by ¾ of the state legislatures.

-• As the ERA has met all ratification requirements, the National Archivist can proceed with final certification of the amendment.
+• As the ERA has met all ratification requirements, the national Archivist can proceed with final certification and publication of the amendment.

 LWV support of the ERA